Self-awareness is the ability to see yourself clearly and objectively through reflection and introspection.

 Internal self-awareness is about how well we see ourselves and our strengths, weaknesses, values, etc., while external self-awareness is understanding how others view us with those same factors (Eurich, 2018).
 Good managers and leaders need both to perform well in their roles.

-Although you might think that more experience as a leader and greater power in one’s role leads to better self-awareness, that may not be the case.
+Although you might think that more experience as a leader and greater power in one’s role lead to better self-awareness, that may not be the case.
 Experience can be positive or negative in terms of learning and improving the self.
 Even positive experiences can lead one to attribute success to themselves when it may have had more to do with the circumstances, leading to false confidence.

-For example, instead of asking, “Why do I fail at this task so often?”, you might ask yourself, “What are the circumstances in which I fail at this task, and what can I do to change them?”
+For example, instead of asking, “Why do I fail at this task so often?” you might ask yourself, “What are the circumstances in which I fail at this task, and what can I do to change them?”
 It’s not a foolproof method, but it can aid you in improving your self-awareness and increasing your alignment with your standards on certain activities.

 Self-Awareness in Students and Children